-- Over the coming ten year horizon we are now expecting to see a steady and ongoing increase in electricity demand of up to 50% on current levels.
+- Over the coming ten year horizon we are providing for a steady and ongoing increase in electricity demand of up to 50% on current levels.
 This is as a result of ongoing decarbonisation initiatives, electrification of industrial processes and growth in electric vehicle ownership / use. - Steady but modest growth in the number of customer connections on the network, particularly in the residential sector.